abstractfactory/rfc/spec/spec21.md

 Copyright, Change Process and Language can be found in RFC1

+# Change Process

+This document is governed by the [Consensus-Oriented Specification System](http://www.digistan.org/spec:1/COSS) (COSS).

 # Goal

 Software discovery is the process of finding software by way of key so as to design software for multiple platforms with fluid requirements.